 We’ve been walking Buster (and Ty) on the Freedom No-Pull Harness for a long time.
-In the past, we connected his leash at the chest to give us better control if he reacted to another dog.
+In the past, we connected the leash at Buster’s chest to give us better control if he reacted to another dog.
 But since he’s been showing the affects of arthritis, we’ve started connecting the leash to the loop on the back of the harness.
 This allows us to provide a little extra support if he stumbles or loses his balance.

 Remove Obstacles When Possible

 The biggest challenge the arthritis created for Buster was getting up the steps of the motorhome.
-With the stiffness and weakness in his hind legs, he didn’t have the strength to climb the steep incline.
-It was painful to watch him struggle, and a few times we had to give him a boost to get to the top.
+With the stiffness and weakness in his hind legs, he had trouble climbing the steep incline.
+It was hard watching him struggle, and a few times we had to give him a boost to get to the top.

 This obstacle was easy to resolve – we got Buster a ramp for the Winnebago.
-It’s lightweight, portable, and at 8-feet long, provide a gradual incline for him to climb.
+It’s lightweight, portable, and at 8-feet long, providing a gradual slope for him to walk up.
 Teaching Buster to use the ramp was another challenge!
 But he got the hang of it, and now he uses it all the time.

 Life would be so much easier if our pets could just talk!
 Instead, we watch them closely, guess what they’re feeling, and hope we’re making the right decisions.
 That’s the best we can do.

-It’s impossible to say with certainty whether everything we’re doing to help Buster is working.
-Our only clues to how he’s feeling come from watching his behaviors.
+It’s impossible to say with certainty whether everything we’re doing for Buster is working.
+Our only clues to how he’s doing come from watching his behaviors.
 Since we’ve been using the remedies described above, I’ve noticed: